 Advantage should not be applied in situations involving serious foul play unless there is a clear subsequent opportunity to score a goal.
-The referee shall send off the player guilty of serious foul play when the ball is next out of play
+The referee shall send off the player guilty of serious foul play when the ball is next out of play.

-A player who is guilty of serious foul play should be sent off and play is restarted with a direct free kick from the position where the offence occurred (see page 3) or a penalty kick (if the offence occurred inside the offender's penalty area)
+A player who is guilty of serious foul play should be sent off and play is restarted with a direct free kick from the position where the offence occurred (see Law 13 - Position of Free Kick) or a penalty kick (if the offence occurred inside the offender's penalty area).